Eero Markkanen

-Eero Pekka Sakari Markkanen (born 3 July 1991) is a Finnish professional footballer who plays as a striker for Gnistan.
+Eero Pekka Sakari Markkanen (born 3 July 1991) is a Finnish professional footballer who plays as a striker for Ykkösliiga club PK-35.
 He is the son of former basketball player Pekka Markkanen and the older brother of basketball player Lauri Markkanen.

 Markkanen made his international debut for Finland in May 2014, at the age of 22 and has since had over 15 caps, including 6 appearances in 2018 FIFA World Cup qualifications.

 Club career

 FC Jyväskylä Blackbird

 Markkanen made his debut on senior level in Blackbird in season 2010.

 Vihtavuoren Pamaus

-For season 2011 he played for ViPa in the Finnish Kakkonen.
+For season 2011 he played for Vihtavuoren Pamaus in the Finnish Kakkonen.

 JJK Jyväskylä

 In 2012 he returned to JJK and made his Veikkausliiga debut.

 AIK Fotboll

-In December 2013 it was announced that AIK had signed Markkanen on a 3 year contract.
+In December 2013 it was announced that AIK had signed Markkanen on a three-year contract.

 Real Madrid

 On 23 July 2014, Real Madrid signed Markkanen from AIK on a four-year contract.

 In September 2014, he was chosen for Real Madrid's 25-man squad for the UEFA Champions League, but did not make any appearances.

 On 21 August 2015, Real Madrid released Markkanen.
 There were rumours of him reporting back to preseason training overweight, but the club never released an official statement about the issue.